tarassov12346/Raging-Horse-Tetris-2.1/README.md

   mvn -DsuiteXml=testng-api-tests.xml clean test

 - the test method is logged for debugging pls find the api tests log in \target\logs\quality-automation.log

+Pls find 3 UI tests, making sure that the game is saved and then can be restarted at any moment later

+- run the following maven command to start api tests:

+- mvn -Dbrowser=firefox -DsuiteXml=testng-ui-tests.xml clean test

+- the test method is logged for debugging pls find the api tests log in \target\logs\quality-automation.log